linuselander/nvm-use/README.md

 ## nvm-use

 nvm-use is a small wrapper for nvm for use in npm scripts.

+### Requirements

+[nvm-windows](https://github.com/coreybutler/nvm-windows) must be installed for nvm-use to perform any actions.
+If you are running your npm script from another system nvm-use will simply exit with 0 and your npm script will continue.

+### Setup

 Create a .nvmrc in the project root
 ```bash